Consent

 If you are doing a weighted activity, you could record the type of that activity and the weight (e.g. 10kg) being lifted, or if you are doing an exercise class or exercise such as jogging, you can record the type and use the note section to provide additional information on intensity e.g. mild intensity yoga or high intensity sprinting.

-Within the notes section, add as much detail as you think is necessary to help the research teams.
+Log this information in the LAVA tool within the notes section, add as much detail as you think is necessary to help the research teams.

 LAVA